Valley-Polarized Quantum Anomalous Hall State in Moir\'e MoTe$_2$/WSe$_2$ Heterobilayers

-Surprisingly, the topological phase transition boundary lines $L_j$ only rely on the ratio $\frac{\epsilon_B}{V_0}$ and the phase $\phi$ in the moir\'e potential.
-Note that this is only true when the perturbation theory is valid: the moir\'e bandwidth is much larger than the magnetic energy which takes the order of $V_0$, i.e., $\epsilon_W\gg \epsilon_B\sim V_0$.
-We will discuss the topological regions beyond the perturbation region later.

-To determine the possible nontrivial topological regions, the Chern number $C$ of top moir\'e band with various $\phi$ and ratio $\epsilon_B/V_0$ is calculated numerally (SM Sec.~\Romannum{4}B \cite{Supp}).
+To determine the possible nontrivial topological regions, the Chern number $C$ of the top moir\'e band with various $\phi$ and ratio $\epsilon_B/V_0$ is calculated numerically (SM Sec.~IVB \cite{Supp}).
 The typical topological phase diagram within ($V_0=1$ meV) and beyond ($V_0=10$ meV) the perturbation region are displayed in Fig.~\ref{fig:fig2}(a) and Fig.~\ref{fig:fig2}(b), respectively, where $C$ is found to be able to take the value of $0$, $\pm 1$ and $\pm 2$.
-The phase boundaries given in Eq.~(\ref{line1}) to Eq.~(\ref{line3}) are also depicted in Fig.~\ref{fig:fig2} as red dashed lines.
-In Fig.~\ref{fig:fig2}(a), impressively, most of the phase boundaries in numerical results match with the expectations.
-The exceptional boundaries that separate $C=\pm 1$ and $C=\mp 2$ are due to the band gap closings at three general points of $m\kappa$ lines on the moir\'e Brillouin zone boundary (SM Sec.~\Romannum{2}B\cite{Supp}).
-On the other hand, as shown in Fig.~\ref{fig:fig2}(b), the phase boundaries become more complicated beyond the perturbation region.
-Nevertheless, there is still a large proportion of parameter space that exhibits finite Chern number $C=\pm 1$.
+The phase boundaries given by the effective Hamiltonian (2) are also depicted in Fig.~\ref{fig:fig2} as red dashed lines.
+In Fig.~\ref{fig:fig2}(a), impressively, most of the phase boundaries in numerical results match the results from the effective Hamiltonian.
+As shown in Fig.~\ref{fig:fig2}(b), the phase boundaries become more complicated beyond the perturbative regime.
+Nevertheless, there is still a large proportion of parameter space that exhibits Chern number $C=\pm 1$.